-- Can you taste your prepared vegetable in the soup? - What other vegetables would taste good in this soup? - How would you change the recipe if you made it at home? - What does the story Stone Soup tell us about community? - What successes did you have working with your classmates?
-What challenges arose?
-What solutions did you find?
+- Can you taste your prepared vegetable in the soup? - What other vegetables would taste good in this soup? - How would you change the recipe if you made it at home? - about community?

 ADAPTATIONS

 At Home: Have students bring in recipes for their favorite soups to share with the class.